epxlp/Genetics_short_course_2016/pract3_GWAS/answers/README.md

 > (8) How might we go about confirming this finding?

-In GWAS we normally seek replication in an independent study.
+In GWAS we normally seek replication in an independent study. <br>
 Because we only test a few SNPs in replication, a significant result is achieved with a higher p-value.
 We can also use other data resources to check the plausibility of the signals (see next session)